But we’ve got nothing to say! How to develop quality content to promote your business

 What is content?

-Phrases like “content management” and “content marketing” have become commonplace, but they might not always make total sense to everyone.
+Phrases like “content management” and “content marketing” have become commonplace.
+But they might not always make total sense to everyone.
 So, here’s a handy, layman’s definition (why make it more complicated?).

-- Your own opinions about topical issues
+- Your opinions on topical issues and trends

 - Details about employee activities such as training, charity fundraising and special skills